bab3l/go-netbox/docs/DataFile.md

 ### NewDataFile

-`func NewDataFile(id int32, url string, display string, source BriefDataSource, path string, lastUpdated time.Time, size int32, hash string, ) *DataFile`
+`func NewDataFile(id int32, url string, display string, source BriefDataSource, path string, size int32, hash string, ) *DataFile`

 NewDataFile instantiates a new DataFile object
 This constructor will assign default values to properties that have it defined,